Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Conclusion

 \section{Conclusion}

-In this paper, we present an unsupervised and model-agnostic method \texttt{DisCo}, which can discover the disentangled directions in the latent space of pretrained generative models and extract disentangled representations of images.
-We propose an entropy-based domination loss and a hard negatives flipping strategy to achieve better disentanglement. \texttt{DisCo} beats typical unsupervised disentanglement methods and maintains high image quality as well.
+In this paper, we present an unsupervised and model-agnostic method \texttt{DisCo}, which is a Contrastive Learning framework to learn disentangled representation by exploiting pretrained generative models.
+We propose an entropy-based domination loss and a hard negatives flipping strategy to achieve better disentanglement. \texttt{DisCo} outperforms typical unsupervised disentanglement methods while maintaining high image quality.
 We pinpoint a new direction that Contrastive Learning can be well applied to extract disentangled representation from pretrained generative models.
+There may be some specific complex generative models, for which the global linear assumption of disentangled directions in the latent space could be a limitation.
 For future work, extending \texttt{DisCo} to the existing VAE-based disentanglement framework is an exciting direction.